-Prerequisite: Appropriate placement test scores or MAT 086 or MAT 098 with a grade of "C" or higher IAI: CS 911 fall (even years)
+Prerequisite: Appropriate placement test scores or MAT 086 or MAT 098 with a grade of "C" or higher IAI: CS 911 fall (even years) Lecture: Three hours of lecture/discussion per week.

 This is the first course in the Java language sequence.
 It emphasizes a disciplined approach to problem solving and algorithm development.
 Input and output will be done using the command line, a graphical user interface, and files.
 Topics include selection, repetition, methods, arrays, text manipulation, data abstraction, and object oriented programming.
 Program design, style, documentation, and testing will be practiced.